belisky/AlgoMornings/ArrayProblems/tandem-bicycle/README.md

 ---

-- The time complexity of this approach is O(nlog(n))-- where n is equivalent to the number of students
+- The time complexity of this approach is O(nlog(n))-- where n is equivalent to the length of either of the input arrays.

 ### Space Complexity